rust-lang/book/src/ch06-03-match.md

 Rust can understand that we have all our bases covered.
 It's not only used for this sort of exhastiveness issue, though.
 It's useful any time we don't want to deal with a number of cases.
-Consider this scenario: if we wanted to print out something one one, three, five, and seven:
+Consider this scenario: if we wanted to print out something for one, three, five, and seven but not print anything for any other
+number:

 ```rust
 # let some_u8_value = 0u8;